SunShineOneX/Challenger/README.md

 - React Router
 - Use of async actions and AJAX requests
 - Has 3 model APIs
+- 1 API is a unique model CRUD API
 - Bootstrap
 - Responsive mobile design